egorpushkin/neurolab/README.md

 to production-grade solution.

-I do believe that the work on this project - a suite of tens of components with nearly hundred thousand lines of code - helped me to understand that and to some extend if not shaped than at least defined initial vector of my career.
+I do believe that the work on this project - a suite of tens of components with nearly hundred thousand lines of code - helped me to understand that and to some extend defined initial vector of my career.

 **October, 2017**

 ## Disclaimer

 The project is no longer developed and maintained.
 Its source code is provided "as is", without warranty of any kind.

 **December, 2007**

 ## Overview

 **Neuro Laboratory** is a suite of software components aiming to simplify all phases of a neural network lifecycle.
+It comes with an IDE for designing and training neural network models and SDK allowing trained models to be loaded for the purpose of processing data.

 ## Major Milestones